JpadillaCoding/Modal-UI-with-API/README.md

 ## Complications

-My first biggest bug was from using object dot notation for the JSON data.
-This led to getting errors of `Cannot read properties of undefined(items)`.
-The accessor  This was fixed by adding conditionals.
+My first biggest bug was from using accessors for the JSON data.
+That led to getting errors of `Cannot read properties of undefined(items)`.
+This was fixed by adding conditionals.
 ```
     nasaInfo.collection && (currentPost =
     nasaInfo.collection.items.slice(firstPostIndex, lastPostIndex)